 Create list of renditions mailed and note date when rendition and/or extension request received.
 Check for 65 and over homestead exemptions that need to be granted automatically.
+Check that mapping updates have been processed as scheduled.
 Post updated public service announcement in CAD office.